-Due to the Covid-19 pandemic, I will not be holding on-campus office hours for summer 2021.
+As I am an adjunct, I do not have set office hours.
 I am more than happy to meet via Zoom to talk.
 In general, email is the best way to contact me.
 I always have my email open when I am at my desk during the week, and I check it at least in the morning on weekends.
 You should normally get an email answer within 24 hours (often within minutes during the week).
-If you leave a voicemail, you will receive an email in return since my cell phone does not work well in my rural location.
 If I will have no email access for some reason, I'll alert you to this before it happens unless it's an emergency.
 I am happy to help you, so don't be afraid to ask.